Useful Formulas

 Some microscopy formulas can also be related to standard optical terminology:

 The Numerical Aperture is defined as the ability of a lens, or grouping of lenses such as a microscope objective, to collect light and resolve image details at a fixed object distance.
-It is defined by the equation:
+The numerical aperture formula defines it as:

 The f-number of a microscope is the working distance of the objective divided by the aperture diameter.
 It is defined by the equation: